Nikolay Mukhin: Oeuvre

 Mukhin has decorated numerous churches in the US, Malta, Croatia, Serbia, Japan and Russia.
-From 2014 on he worked for the mosaic compositions in the St. Sava church in Belgrade, which had seen realization from 2017 on.
-They will be completed in late 2020.
-His competition entry was chosen from among approximately 50 competitors.
-His proposal was described as: "the artist uses a specific iconography which reaches back to the Byzantine and Serbian art and creates compositions which redefine the interior of a modern sacral space".
+The works of N. A. Mukhin are kept museums in Russia, including the State Tretyakov Gallery, the Yaroslavl Art Museum, the Norilsk and Togliatti art galleries, the Kursk Art Museum, funds of the Ministry of Culture of Russia and a number of other Russian and foreign museums, and private collections.
+From 2014 on he worked with the mosaic compositions in the Temple of Saint Sava in Belgrade.

-Works include: The central altar composition “The Virgin of the Day of the Virgin gives birth to Christ” in the Cathedral of Christ the Savior (Moscow, 1997-1999), Images of 28 miraculous icons of the Mother of God with the Child; murals of churches of the Holy Vvedensky Tolgsky Monastery (Yaroslavl, 1994-1996), reconstruction and murals of the chapel of St. Nicholas (Rybinsk, 2011), murals of the Church of the Ascension of the Lord in the city of Ub (Serbia, 2002-2005), murals of the Church of the Transfiguration of the Lord in the city of Zagreb (Croatia, 2005-2007), murals of the chapel of St. Tikhon Zadonsky and the iconostasis of the Church of the Introduction of the Virgin to the church of the Serbian Orthodox monastery Lepavina (Croatia, 2007).
+His notable works include the central altar composition “The Virgin of the Day of the Virgin gives birth to Christ” in the Cathedral of Christ the Savior (Moscow, 1997-1999), Images of 28 miraculous icons of the Mother of God with the Child; murals of churches of the Holy Vvedensky Tolgsky Monastery (Yaroslavl, 1994-1996), reconstruction and murals of the chapel of St. Nicholas (Rybinsk, 2011), murals of the Church of the Ascension of the Lord in the city of Ub (Serbia, 2002-2005), murals of the Church of the Transfiguration of the Lord in the city of Zagreb (Croatia, 2005-2007), murals of the chapel of St. Tikhon Zadonsky and the iconostasis of the Church of the Introduction of the Virgin to the church of the Serbian Orthodox monastery Lepavina (Croatia, 2007).